Game Informer: Features and reviews

 Game Informer reviewed games since the early 16-bit era.
-The magazine has reviewed games on PCs, consoles (including PlayStation 5, PlayStation 4, PlayStation VR, Xbox Series X, Xbox One and Nintendo Switch) and mobile devices running Android and iOS.
-Game Informer used to give separate reviews of the same game for each console for which that game was released; starting in the mid-2000s, GI has published just one consolidated review for the game, while provides notes on the pros and cons of each version.
+The magazine has reviewed games on PCs, consoles (including PlayStation 5, PlayStation 4, PlayStation VR, Xbox Series X, Xbox One, Nintendo Switch 2 and Nintendo Switch) and mobile devices running Android and iOS.
+Game Informer used to give separate reviews of the same game for each console for which that game was released; starting in the mid-2000s, GI has published just one consolidated review for the game, while providing notes on the pros and cons of each version.
 Older games, three per issue, were given brief reviews in the magazine's "Classic GI" section (compared with the game's original review score, if one exists).
 This was discontinued in 2009, months before the redesign of the magazine.
 The magazine's staff members rate games on a scale of 1 to 10 with quarter-point intervals.
 A score of 1 to 5 is considered terrible (in many issues, 1 is noted as a joke reason for the score, for instance, "Duplicates in lootboxes" in issue 295); 6 to 7 is "average", a decently playable, and sometimes fun (but flawed) game; and 10 is a rare, "outstanding", nearly perfect game.

 Annually, Game Informer's editors counted and judged the "Top 50 Games of [last year]".
 The games were sorted in order of release date.
 They do not have rankings, but they did commemorate special games with awards like Game of the Year and other examples.
 They also had top ten charts of differing categories, both in the "Top 50" section of the website and in the regular magazine.
 Game Informer also annually included an "E3 Hot 50", a special section that reviews the year's E3 (Electronic Entertainment Expo) and most to all of its games, which also temporarily replaced the "Previews" section of the print edition.